 - Information infrastructures for media art.
 A comprehensive reference database of Finnish media art works and events (producer: MUU) as well as a special ontology and open data for media art (producer: M-cult).

 - Documenting and archiving historical materials.
 Interviews with Finnish pioneers of the field and documentation of key historical events (producer: AV-arkki), as well as conservation plans for pioneering works in various genres (producer: FLASH).

 - Anthology of Finnish Media Art.
-A book exploring “The 1st Century of Media Art in Finland” (producer: Bioart Society).
+A book exploring “The 1st Century of Media Art in Finland”

-The project has been made possible by The Finnish Cultural Foundation, The Swedish Cultural Foundation and Kone Foundation, with support from The Ministry of Education and Culture and AVEK Promotion Centre for Audiovisual Culture in Finland.
+The project was been made possible by The Finnish Cultural Foundation, The Swedish Cultural Foundation and Kone Foundation, with support from The Ministry of Education and Culture and AVEK Promotion Centre for Audiovisual Culture in Finland.
 The preliminary research phase was funded by Oskar Öflund Foundation in 2020.